hybridsjs/hybrids/docs/store/usage.md

 ### Enumerables and Listings

-For the enumerable or listing model definition, the property creates a read-only connection to the model instance:

 #### Explicit Identifier

 If the `id` option is set, it can be a property name or a function returning the identifier: